Agentic Exploration of Physics Models: Introduction

-In this work, we will explore how tool use can enable an LLM to automate the open-ended heuristic loop of scientific discovery, including selecting experiments, analyzing results, and forming hypotheses when exploring an unknown system.
-To create a generalist agent applicable to a wide range of scenarios, we do not tailor it to a concrete system or task, i.e.\ we do not provide specific instructions and tools, but merely a basic description of the problem (e.g.\ `This is a physical system governed by an ordinary differential equation.
-Can you discover its equation of motion?') and a simulator useful for a wide range of tasks (e.g.\ a differential equation solver).
-The tools we consider include running experiments (here, numerical experiments), performing data analysis, and running simulations to test hypothetical models describing those experimental results.
+In this work, we focus on exploring the capabilities of a general AI physicist in a verifiable setting requiring heuristic, open exploration.
+Crucially, and in contrast to previous work, the artificial physicist is given only minimal task-specific instructions.
+Therefore, if it performs well on the benchmark problems, we can expect good performance also on other tasks.
+Specifically, we will explore how tool use can enable an LLM to automate the heuristic loop of scientific discovery, including selecting experiments, analyzing results, and forming hypotheses when exploring an unknown system.

+The tools we consider include running experiments (here, numerical experiments), performing data analysis through a general coding tool, and visualizing results.
 Based on these tools, the LLM can use its reasoning to drive an active learning process, deciding which analysis or experiment to carry out next based on previous results.
 We will explore in prototypical physics scenarios, drawn from fields like dynamical systems, wave dynamics, and quantum many-body systems, how this approach can successfully solve research-oriented tasks requiring heuristics by mimicking essential aspects of the scientific process.
-Tasks we will consider include discovering the equations of motion of a system by observing its dynamics and discovering Hamiltonians of quantum many-body system from measurements.
+Tasks we will consider include discovering the equations of motion of a system by observing its dynamics and discovering Hamiltonians of quantum many-body systems from measurements.